Private Lands Alligator Hunting Info

 - DOWNLOAD and print Private Lands Application Here

 The MS Alligator Hunting Training Courseis offered to each person who is issued a Public Waters Permit or Private lands Voucher.
 The training course has limited attendance, therefore, limited to permitted hunters for that year only.
 However, each permitted hunter is allowed to bring one (1) guest to the training course.
 Registration for the classes is an electronic process and instructions for registration are included within the email notification to all drawn public water hunters and permitted applicants for private land hunts.
-There is no charge for attendance to the trainng courses.
+There is no charge for attendance to the training courses.
 The training courses provide information on alligator history, biology, MDWFP Alligator Program, all alligator hunting regulations, capture methods, capture gear, harvest methods, processing meat and hides, harvest reporting and documentation, how/where to purchase licenses and possession permits, and much more.